 Day 3: Marrakech.
 A morning devoted to the architectural achievements of the Saadian dynasty, paid for by the sale of sugar produced nearby.
-The dazzling decorative excess of the Saadian tombs are balanced by the gaunt simplicity of the ruins of the El Badi Palace.
+The dazzling decorative excess of the Saadian tombs and the gaunt simplicity of the ruins of the El Badi Palace are balanced by the calm munificence of the Ben Youssef Madrassa, recently reopened after more than five years of restoration works.
 There is an optional visit to the Marjorelle gardens, with its bamboo groves and date plantations.